 Although the fire service has a good safety record, firefighters are covered by a comprehensive insurance policy and WCB.
 Protective clothing and uniforms are supplied, and each member is issued a radio.

 Each department has regular training or practice nights starting at approximately 7:00 p.m. and ending at 9:00 p.m.

 There may be occasional weekend department-organized practices as well.
 All volunteer members are expected to attend as many of the training sessions as possible.

-Contact your local Fire Chief for more information.
+Contact your local Fire Chief or the Woodlands County Protective Services Manager for more information.

 Applicants must be at least 18 years of age and hold a valid Class 5 Alberta Driver’s License.